I’m not trying to be discouraging or to tell you not to apply.

 So why apply?

 I applied because there wasn’t a better option.
-You likely are considering applying(or have started the process) for the same reason: there isn’t a better way.
+You likely are considering applying(or have started the process) for the same reason: it’s the best of a collection of bad options.

 If you cannot work, and cannot hold a job due to a medical condition, this is the solution.

-If your mental health or physical health(or the combination) are so severe that you can’t support yourself – you can’t work and may need help with those activities of daily living I mentioned above, then applying for disability is the right thing to do.
+If your mental health or physical health(or the combination) are so severe that you can’t support yourself, then applying for disability is the right thing to do.

 There are good things about the programs.

-They do provide you health insurance, which is vital for those of us managing severe health conditions.
+They do provide health insurance, which is vital for those of us managing severe health conditions.

 They do provide a regular monthly income(much better than no money coming in at all).